iwaldman/ipfs-image-dapp/README.md

 ### View Details

 Click _Details_ to view the image and blockchain transaction details.
-Note that the blockchain transaction information is not persisted in the current version of the application.
-This information is lost when you refresh the browser or login as another user.
+Note the current version of the application does not persist the blockchain transaction information in a permanent store such as MongoDB or PostgreSQL.
+Instead, we chose to store it in browser local storage keyed by the account address.
+This provides a better user experience.
+Otherwise, this information would be lost when you refresh the browser or login as another user.

 ![IPFS Image dApp](../master/assets/view-details.png?raw=true 'View Details')